20 Tactics For Magento Speed Optimization & Speed Up Magento 2 Websites

 • You must access the admin panel, then go to STORES > Configuration > Advanced > Developer > Javascript Settings and CSS Settings

-• Set JS/CSS merge/bundle to “No”.
+• Set JS/CSS merge/bundle to “No”

 Benchmarking Default Cache Configuration/ Enabling Full Page Cache

-It entails downloading shared page elements (JavaScript, CSS, images, and so on) and storing them closer to the user so that the browser can retrieve this data from where it is stored rather than querying the webserver again.
+It entails downloading shared page elements (JavaScript, CSS, images, and so on) and storing them closer to the user so that the browser can retrieve this data from where it is stored rather than querying the web server again.
 Since there are fewer server requests, loading speeds are speedier.

+Enabling caching for your Magento website can have a substantial positive impact on its speed and responsiveness.
 Although Magento can be configured to use different storage media for cache and session files with many flags and settings (E.g.: Redis, Memcached, APC,…), we highly recommend you reset to Magento defaults to speed up your site performance.

 More importantly, remember to enable the full page cache:

-Accessing your admin panel, go to SYSTEM => Cache Management => turn it on.
+Accessing your admin panel, go to SYSTEM > Cache Management and turn it on.

 Enabling Varnish Cache